-Making application to receive an absentee ballot by mail:
+Making application to receive an absentee ballot by mail

-The deadline for making application to receive an absentee by mail is:
+The deadline for making application to receive an absentee ballot by mail is:

-Note: Special absentee voting application provisions apply to electors who are indefinitely confined to home or a care facility, in the military, hospitalized, or serving as a sequestered juror.
-If this applies to you, contact the municipal clerk regarding deadlines for requesting and submitting an absentee ballot.
+**Special absentee voting application provisions apply to electors who are indefinitely confined, in the military, hospitalized, or serving as a sequestered juror.
+If this applies to you, contact the municipal clerk regarding deadlines for requesting and submitting an absentee ballot

 Voting an absentee ballot in person

-You may also request and vote an absentee ballot in the clerk's office or other specified location during the days and hours specified for casting an absentee ballot in person.
+You may also request and vote an absentee ballot in the clerk's office during the days and hours specified for casting an absentee ballot in person.

-The first day to vote an absentee ballot in the clerk’s office is:
+The first day to vote an absentee ballot in the clerk’s office is: Tuesday, March 21, 2023

 The last day to vote an absentee ballot in the clerk's office is: Friday, March 31, 2023

 No in-person absentee voting may occur on the day before the election.
-The municipal clerk will deliver voted ballots returned on or before Election Day to the proper polling place or counting location before the polls close on Tuesday, August 9, 2016.
+The municipal clerk will deliver voted ballots returned on or before Election Day to the proper polling place before the polls close on April 4, 2023.
 Any ballots received after the polls close will not be counted.